 On 26 February Sajid Javid, the Secretary of State for Housing, Communities and Local Government gave his approval for plans to create two new unitary councils in Dorset, replacing the existing nine councils.
 This change will help protect local services, generate further economic growth, reduce costs and provide brand-new, more efficient councils structured around communities.
-Subject to legislation, the new councils will come into existence in April 2019.
+Subject to legislation, the new councils came into existence in April 2019.

-One council will cover Bournemouth, Christchurch and Poole, with the other serving the rest of Dorset.
-The parliamentary process has begun to establish the new authorities and two separate, Joint Committees are leading the development of the new councils.
-Legal orders should be concluded in June 2018 and Shadow Authorities will then be formed.
-Each Shadow Authority will include the councillors from within the areas covered by the new authority and each will elect a Shadow Executive responsible for making decisions until the first, direct elections for the new councils take place in May 2019.
+One council covers Bournemouth, Christchurch and Poole, with the other serving the rest of Dorset.
+The parliamentary process begun to establish the new authorities and two separate, Joint Committees led the development of the new councils.
+Legal orders were concluded in June 2018 and Shadow Authorities were formed.
+Each Shadow Authority included the councillors from within the areas covered by the new authority and each elected a Shadow Executive responsible for making decisions until the first, direct elections for the new councils which took place in May 2019.
+When the new council came into force, North Dorset District Council transferred all its activities, assets and liabilities to the new council, and NDDC ceased to exist.
+As the functions of the Council are continuing in Dorset Council it is appropriate for the accounts to be prepared on a going concern basis.